-The B form DNA is found in almost all living organism and most prevalent in nature.
-It is a right-handed DNA with a major and minor groove.
+The B form DNA is found in almost all living organisms and is most prevalent in nature.
+It is right-handed DNA with a major and minor groove.
 It has 10.5 base pairs per helical turn.

 The A-form DNA is also right-handed but the helix is wider than the B-form DNA.
 It has the major and minor groove and has 11 base pairs per helical turn.

 The z-form DNA is left-handed and does not have the major groove in it.
 It has 12 base pairs per helical turn.

 The C-form DNA is a very rare varients having 9.33 base pairs per helical turn.
 Even, the D-form is extremely rare.